Destin High Applied Cybersecurity · CTE Pathway

 Certifications earned

-More industry certifications earned than students enrolled — in a program that opened its doors this school year.
+More industry certifications earned than students enrolled — in the program's founding year.

 Florida // CTE Pathway